Fans rally behind Grizzlies and coach after ref rant | FOX Sports

 He closed the news conference with ”take that for the data,” punctuated by slamming his hand on the table as he left the dais.

-The criticism cost Fizdale a $30,000 fine from the NBA, but reinvigorated a Memphis fan base that seemed resolved to another sweep of the Grizzlies at the hands of the Spurs.
+The criticism cost Fizdale’s pocketbook, but reinvigorated a Memphis fan base that seemed resolved to another sweep of the Grizzlies at the hands of the Spurs.

-”It wasn’t for that,” Fizdale said of all the attention his rant has received. ”I was just looking out for my guys, and I didn’t expect all of this.”
+”Honestly, I did what I did and said what I did.
+I did not do it to try to create this,” Fizdale said. ”I was trying to fight for my guys, and this is Memphis.
+Memphis gets behind you when you stand up for your brother, for your city, and that’s all I was doing.”

 The backdrop of ”Take That for Data” and ”they not gone rook us” was set hours before the tip Thursday night.
 Various versions of T-shirts bearing the slogans were on sale with the new mottos being repeated throughout Memphis.